Ranger Rogue Tracker Build

 The preferred skills required to run the Ranger Rogue tracker build efficiently are Quick-shot and Multi-shot.
 Quick-shot is typically a staple Ranger skill, however Multi-shot is a little more niche – but has its benefits over the Field Rations.

-A skill that is a classic fan favorite among Rangers, Quick-shot is a simple but powerful skill that fires three arrows in quick succession.
+A skill that is a classic fan favorite among Rangers, Quick-shot is a simple but powerful skill that fires multiple arrows in quick succession based on the type of bow being used.
 This skill is definitely a must-have in almost every scenario, providing fantastic amounts of DPS in a pinch.

 For our second skill slot, we have a less used but also powerful skill in the right moments – Multi-shot.
 In this build we also attempt to solve the problems squishy DPS classes can face versus a Rogue.
 As a result of this, Multi-shot can help you burst a Rogue down in a moments notice.
 It is worth noting that Multi-shot can be a powerful combo tool with the usage of Traps.
 Should you catch a player in a Trap, Multi-shot is a one-shot kill on most classes at point-blank!